k98kurz/mycelium-network-specification/draft-spec.md

 network, each level down the hierarchy will reduce the assignable address block size by a number of bits specified in the network configuration corresponding to the maximum number of hosts at each level; the suggested value for this parameter is 10.
-Thus, each element of an address in a hub-and-spoke network corresponds to the peer's assigned position within that layer of the hierarchy.
+Thus, each element of an address in a spanning tree network corresponds to the peer's assigned position within that layer of the hierarchy.
-For example, IPv4 and IPv6 could be implemented as manually-operated, hierarchical hub-and-spoke Mycelium networks.
+For example, IPv4 and IPv6 could be implemented as manually-operated, hierarchical spanning tree Mycelium networks.

 ## 5. Address Assignment/Allocation